km-aung560/cp3402_learning_journal/week6.md

 ## Career/Employability/Learning Insights

 The Youtube demonstration video was more suited toward an industry-level project with 5+ members.
 It was insightful to see the methods used to organise a stand-up meeting for a large team.
 The upcoming project will include smaller versions of daily stand-up.
-This will prepare me for meetings and projects in industry.
+If I am ever tasked with these meetings in my career, then I am well prepared for these situations in industry.